-"Milk," writes Dr. Chambers,1 "is rendered unwholesome in the customer's own house by the vessels in which it is received not having been properly scoured out with soda.
+"Milk," writes Dr. Chambers, "is rendered unwholesome in the customer's own house by the vessels in which it is received not having been properly scoured out with soda.
 On stale milk, even in minute quantities, there very quickly germinates a blue mould, such as is seen often on cream cheese, and called Oidium lactis.
-The mixture of this, adhering to the corners of the can, on the addition of fresh milk, causes it to turn sour and to give rise to colic and diarrhœa, and possibly also to thrush, in children, for the crust which forms in the mouth is a not dissimilar form of mould."
+The mixture of this, adhering to the corners of the can, on the addition of fresh milk, causes it to turn sour and to give rise to colic and diarrhea, and possibly also to thrush, in children, for the crust which forms in the mouth is a not dissimilar form of mould."

-Referring to "the presence of large curds in the intestines" as causing "in the first few months of infancy the simple form of diarrhoa," Dr. Angel Money writes: "To prevent the formation of these lumps isinglass will effect the purpose".
-Dr. Money gives as the quantity to be used,-"a teaspoonful or more of the jelly according to the quantity of the meal".
-For quantity of isinglass, see p.
-150.
+Referring to "the presence of large curds in the intestines" as causing "in the first few months of infancy the simple form of diarrhœa," Dr. Angel Money writes: "To prevent the formation of these lumps isinglass will effect the purpose".
+Dr. Money gives us the quantity to be used,-"a teaspoonful or more of the jelly according to the quantity of the meal".